 Exercise for the mind…

 Practicing mindful meditation is very much like exercising; it helps us become more mentally coordinated, more balanced, stable, and capable in otherwise stressful situations.
 And we can use what we learn from these experiences to our advantage.
 More familiarity with the nature of our minds yields a stronger relationship with both our selves and with those we care about.

 Like I mentioned earlier, practicing mindfulness is already well known, well-researched, and increasingly commonplace in America.

 But consider this fact: We are only “awake” for two-thirds of our lives and in traditional mindfulness practices we only practice observing the mind while we’re awake.
 So let me pose the question: What about the other one third?
 How familiar are we with the processes of the mind during sleep?

-Lucid dreaming and its relevance to mindfulness
+Lucid dreaming compliments mindfulness

 ‘Paying close attention to conscious processes in the present moment without judgment’ is Mindfulness in a nutshell.
 Lucid dreaming is awareness of the fact that one is dreaming during the dream.
-It’s different from mindfulness in that there is some judgment involved.
-We must judge whether we’re dreaming or awake.
+It’s different from mindfulness in that there is some judgment involved; we must judge whether we’re dreaming or awake.